pingcap/docs-cn/develop/dev-guide-use-common-table-expression.md

 SELECT ...
 FROM <query_name>;
 ```

-A classic example is to generate a set of [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) with recursive CTE：
+A classic example is to generate a set of [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number) with recursive CTE:

 {{< copyable "sql" >}}